inkVerb/VIP/501-shell/Lesson-08.md

 - [GitHub repo](https://github.com/tinymce/tinymce-dist)
 - [GitHub fork](https://github.com/inkVerb/tinymce-dist) (in case it doesn't work)

-TinyMCE is a basic WISYWIG many people know of
+TinyMCE is a basic WISYWIG many people are familiar with

 On your own, learn more about implementation at [tiny.cloud](https://www.tiny.cloud/docs/general-configuration-guide/basic-setup/)